Horbenkodev/hugo-blog/content/posts/localizing-a-medical-management-software/index.md

 ---
+ceoTitle: ""
-title: Localizing a Medical Management Software
+title: Localizing Medical Management Software
+slug: localizing-a-medical-management-software
+draft: false
-publishDate: '2019-05-08T00:00:00Z'
+publishDate: 2019-05-08T00:00:00Z
-authors:
-- bernadine-racoma
+image: Localizing_medical_software.jpg
+og_image: Localizing-medical-software.jpg
 description: Medical software localization is a delicate task.
 It's not something that can be delegated to just anyone who knows basic translation or someone fluent in the source and target languages.
 Mistakes can create inefficiencies or lead to serious consequences.
 It needs meticulous attention to details and a thoughtfully planned process.
-image: Localizing_medical_software.jpg
-og_image: Localizing-medical-software.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 Medical software localization is a delicate task.
 It's not something that can be delegated to just anyone who knows basic translation or someone fluent in the source and target languages.
 Mistakes can create inefficiencies or lead to serious consequences.
 It needs meticulous attention to details and a thoughtfully planned process.

 Medical translators and translation team leaders can pick a few great ideas from the following pointers and reminders.

+## How to localize medical management software

 ### 1. Plan the project carefully